topgun0415/vlog-site/README.md

 - **Save/Cancel**: Navigates back to the Blog List screen.
 - **Delete**: Deletes the post and navigates back to the Blog List screen.

-## License
-This project is licensed under the MIT License.
-For details, please refer to the `LICENSE` file.

 ## Copyright
 © 2024 blog-site project developers

-## Contact Information
-For questions or support, please contact `your.email@example.com`.

 ## Install Dependencies
 ```bash